bilecky/bilecky/README.md

 https://github.com/bilecky/team-members-block

-//PROFILE HAS NOT BEEN UPDATED SINCE 2023
+//PROFILE  about-me HAS NOT BEEN UPDATED SINCE 2023

 ### Chosen projects: